Oftatkofta/cellocity/docs/tutorial.rst

 	speed_analysis_ch0.saveArrayAsTif(outdir=savepath):
 	speed_analysis_ch0.saveCSV(outdir=savepath, fname="mySpeeds.csv", tunit="s")

 That's it!
-If you want more detailed information, please check the :doc:`api` , the :doc:`validation` contains more examples of different ``Alalysis`` objects in use, and the :doc:`developer` contains information on how to submit a bug report.
+If you want more detailed information, please check the :doc:`api` , the :doc:`validation` contains more examples of different ``Analysis`` objects in use, and the :doc:`developer` contains information on how to submit a bug report.